Antoine Lefèvre de la Boderie: Plague in 1606

-According to Boderie, in October 1606 Anne of Denmark was alarmed by the death of a servant in the buttery at Hampton Court, and intended to move to Oatlands.
+According to Lefèvre de la Boderie, in October 1606 Anne of Denmark was alarmed by the death of a servant in the buttery at Hampton Court, and intended to move to Oatlands.
 She discovered the plague was also in that vicinity and wanted to move to Greenwich Palace, but the plague was there too.
 She stayed at Hampton Court and sent Prince Charles to join Prince Henry at Richmond Palace.
 Anne of Denmark kept King James, who was at Royston, informed by messages sent with the Scottish courtiers Robert Anstruther and John Auchmoutie.
 James was happy with Anne's decision but some courtiers were critical.
 The Venetian ambassador Zorzi Giustinian also reported her decision.

+Boderie regarded Anne of Denmark's secretary William Fowler as a useful source of information, worthy of cultivation, describing him as an "Ecossais et un galant homme, que je desir bien entretenir".
+Boderie reported the arrest of Anne of Denmark's Scottish chamberer Margaret Hartsyde, describing her offence as slander rather than the theft of the queen's jewels.

+Scottish silver mine

-Boderie wrote several times several times about enthusiasm for a promising silver mine in Scotland and the results of assays of ore from this "mine d'Ecosse".
+Lefèvre de la Boderie wrote several times several times about enthusiasm for a promising silver mine in Scotland (at Hilderston) and the results of assays of ore from this "mine d'Ecosse".
 He commented sourly that even unprofitable silver mines were a public benefit by the creation of employment.
 Boderie returned to France for a time in 1609 and King James gave him a gold basin and ewer, made by the Welsh goldsmith John Williams.
 It is said that Anne of Denmark gave his wife, Jeanne le Prévost, the string of pearls that she was wearing.

 Final years

 He was in London again in January 1610 and awaited the return of King James from Royston.
 In February 1610 he attended a banquet with the Venetian ambassadors.
 King James wore a jewel on his hat with five large diamonds, possibly the Mirror of Great Britain.
-In March, Boderie was concerned by the fate of four French vine-dressers aboard ships about to sail for Virginia with the Governor General, Lord De La Warr.
+In March, Lefèvre de la Boderie was concerned by the fate of four French vine-dressers aboard ships about to sail for Virginia with the Governor General, Lord De La Warr.
 They had not been told that they had contracted to serve in the New World.

-Boderie wrote that when King James heard the news of the assassination of Henry IV of France, he turned whiter than his shirt.
+Lefèvre de la Boderie wrote that when King James heard the news of the assassination of Henry IV of France, he turned whiter than his shirt.

 Antoine Lefèvre de la Boderie died in 1615.

-His daughter from his first marriage to Anne de Pas, Catherine, married Robert Arnauld d'Andilly.
+His daughter from his marriage to Jeanne Le Prevost, Catherine, married Robert Arnauld d'Andilly.
 Their son was Simon Arnauld, Marquis de Pomponne.